Final Fantasy Adventure – 1991 Developer Messages

 Koichi Ishii – Director

 Since I joined Square, making an action RPG had been a big dream of mine.
 I’m really happy I got that chance in the form of Seiken Densetsu.
-I gathered an extremely talented team togther, and Square gave me the freedom to do as I wished with the game.
+I gathered an extremely talented team together, and Square gave me the freedom to do as I wished with the game.
 I’m deeply thankful to all the staff members who allowed this dream to be realized.
 And of course, to everyone who played Seiken Densetsu, thank you.

 Satoru Yoshieda – Programming